Build a living fence (fedge), chair, dome, tunnel, bench,

 We sell rods for fedges and other living

 |Your best and cheapest approach

 is to purchase cuttings and harvest rods from your own

 plants.
-If you start a bundle of 10 cuttings this year,
+Two years from the time you start a bundle of

 3-6 rods (per plant) of 6-10' in length, depending on

 the variety and the growing conditions.
 The following

 We usually have the following rods available (in early spring